 Note that the average trade is equal to the mean of the population only for sufficient samples.
 Only in that case the average trade values become the expectation.

-(1) The average trade of the chartist is nearly half that of the short term trader.
-Thus, the chartist must trade twice as much to make the same profit.
+(1) The average trade of the chartist/trend follower is nearly half that of the short term trader.
+Thus, the former must trade twice as much to make the same profit over the same period of time.

-(2) Since on the average trades from classical chart patterns last weeks or even months, the average trade will converge to the expectation in a long time.
-For example, if we assume that a typical chart pattern takes 3 months to form, then for a sufficient sample of 30 trades it will take 7.5 years of data in all markets combined.
+(2) Since on the average trades from classical chart patterns or trend following last weeks or even months, the average trade will converge to the expectation in a long time.
+For example, if we assume that a typical chart pattern/trend takes 3 months to form, then for a sufficient sample of 30 trades it will take 7.5 years of data in all markets combined.
 In contrast, a short-term trader needs a few months to accumulate a sufficient sample to test a trading method

 The conclusion is that any claims of high payoff ratios (average win to average loss) to justify charting and trading based on formations that take several weeks or even months to form come in conflict with simple math and usually involve denial of reality.
 Ruin when trading with low win rate is highly probable and most likely to occur before the average trade converges to expectation.